Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: MODAL STRUCTURE OF SU(1,1) INTERFEROMETERS

-\endgroup Equations~(\ref{eq:sdecomp_su_vc1_betasu}) \crefrangeconjunction(\ref{eq:def_zetan}) provide a joint Schmidt decomposition of the transfer functions of the entire interferometer in terms of the input Schmidt modes of the first crystal and supplement the discussion of the Schmidt modes presented in \refcite{PRR5}.
+Equations~(\ref{eq:sdecomp_su_vc1_betasu}) \crefrangeconjunction(\ref{eq:def_zetan}) provide a joint Schmidt decomposition for the transfer functions of the entire interferometer in terms of the input Schmidt modes of the first crystal and supplement the discussion of the Schmidt modes presented in \refcite{PRR5}.
+Furthermore, \Cref{eq:u_su_via_psi_1_comp,eq:psi_su_via_psi_1_comp} suggest that the input and output modes of the SU(1,1) interferometer are equal up to some constant phase.
+This is similar to the setup described in \refcite{10.1116/5.0203013} for the frequency domain, where the input and output modes of the system are also equal due to a certain symmetry in the system.